olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

     - To confirm external HTU21D.h library compatibility with Mbed LPC1768 platform.
     - To confirm pinouts are suitable.
 * Test Plan:
-    - The sensor will be connected to the Mbed microcontroller pins 9 and 10 to allow I2C data transfer.
+    - The sensor will be connected to the Mbed pins 9 and 10 to allow I2C data transfer.
     - HTU21D library functions `sample_ctemp()` and `sample_humid()` will take ambient room temperature and humidity readings.
     - Data readings will be output to the system console for verification.
 * Pass Criteria: